New round of talks on Iran nuclear deal amid growing pessimism

 But the new Iranian government refused to set a date for a seventh meeting, while insisting that all sanctions against it be lifted — not just the ones that apply to its nuclear program, per the original agreement — and that the United States would guarantee that no future administration would again withdraw.

-Administration officials have said they will not comply with the first condition, and cannot agree to the second.
+Administration officials have said they will not comply with the first condition and cannot agree to the second.

 As Iran has expanded its nuclear activities, the United States and its European allies have warned that those moves may reach a point where the original terms of the deal might no longer apply.

 Last month, Iran announced that it was prepared for talks to reconvene on Nov.
+29.

-29. But Western participants say they remain in the dark about whether Iran’s new government will approach the meeting as the seventh in a series or jettison provisional agreements already reached and expect to begin anew.
+But Western participants say they remain in the dark about whether Iran’s new government will approach the meeting as the seventh in a series or jettison provisional agreements already reached and expect to begin anew.

-Along with the lack of agreement with the IAEA this week, what Iran “has been saying — which is taking “very hard-line positions about their demands, that doesn’t augur well for the talks,” Malley told NPR.
+Along with the lack of agreement with the IAEA this week, Iran’s “very hard-line positions about their demands [don’t] augur well for the talks,” Malley told NPR.

 The administration played down reports that it might be willing to forge a temporary agreement on “confidence-building” measures, including a partial lifting of some sanctions in exchange for a freezing of some Iranian activities, to provide more time for negotiations.